aequitas-aod/aequitas-home/docs/source/usecases.rst

    usecase-s1-child-neglect

-Use case S2: Disadvantaged students
+Use case S2: Unfair Inequality in Education
 ===================================

 .. toctree::